mouse-reeve/kyranides/transcription.md

-Priests, when by their turns they serve in the Temples, do often eat this, and they fall not into pollution. _For Erection_, of the Seed of this ?iv.
-Pepper ?i. with Honey morning and night take as much as you can take up with two fingers.
+Priests, when by their turns they serve in the Temples, do often eat this, and they fall not into pollution. _For Erection_, of the Seed of this ℥iv.
+Pepper ℥i. with Honey morning and night take as much as you can take up with two fingers.
 But if a man be grown old, and have a loose and hanging Member, he shall do this.
-Of Seed of Rocket ?xvj.
+Of Seed of Rocket ℥xvj.
 Cumin
-?viij, Pepper ?iv. of Seed of Purslain ?ij.
+℥viij, Pepper ℥iv. of Seed of Purslain ℥ij.
 Being bruised and made up with Honey, let him take it morning and evening.
 It is incomparable.
 And the eyes and the heart of a